 On completion of this concentration, students should be able to lead and manage organizations’ strategic marketing development in the digital economy.

-DIGITAL MARKETING MBA CONCENTRATION12 HOURS
+DIGITAL MARKETING CONCENTRATION 12 HOURS

 -